cfinegan/CS5130-WebChess/README.md

 - Add caching for valid moves so they're only calculated once per selection (low priority)
 - replace the text/table board with a graphical one (probably want to still use an HTML table, but remove all the borders/padding and put the tile IMGs inside)
 - Add style to the page (!!!)
+- Finish debugging server logic
-- Finish server logic and integrate it with the re-frame application
+- Finish client logic for re-frame application
+- Add selection of rules for re-frame application